 In my opinion, the greatest way to serve this healthy slow cooker Indian butter chicken is with fluffy white basmati rice and warm naan bread.
 However, you can also serve it on a bed of cooked quinoa, wild rice, bulgur wheat, or even black rice.

-The starchy dish of your chosing soaks up all the juicy goodness of the butter chicken and the naan bread acts as a utensil to sop up the rest of the spiced masala sauce!
+The starchy dish of your choosing soaks up all the juicy goodness of the butter chicken, and the naan bread acts as a utensil to sop up the rest of the spiced masala sauce!

 How to store leftovers & Make-ahead instructions: